Kritika-0100/Kritika-0100/README.md

 - 👋 Hi, I’m @Kritika-0100
 - 👀 I’m interested in designing and development
 - 🌱 I’m currently learning computer science engineering
-- 💞️ I’m looking to collaborate on web development, app development
+- 💞️ I’m looking to collaborate on web development with AI

 <!---